 Just after first light I began looking for Firecrests, I could hear lots of crests but finding them and getting a view of the head was tricky.
 After 30 minutes or so I decided I would try to find the Brambling flock, it would be a 20-minute walk.

-Crossbill and Redpoll were calling overhead and I watched a Great Spotted Woodpecker drumming.
-After a few hundred yards I came across a flock of Chaffinches as they flicked up the leaves from the forest floor looking for beech mast.
+Crossbill and Lesser Redpoll were calling overhead and I watched a Great Spotted Woodpecker drumming.
+After a few hundred yards I came across a flock of Chaffinches flicking up leaves from the forest floor looking for beech mast.
 Soon I glimpsed a lovely black and orange male Brambling.
 I set up the scope, took off my gloves and started to make a few sketches.
-In total I managed to find 2 males and 2 females.
+In total I managed to find two males and two females.

 On the way back to the car I stopped to look for Firecrest again.
 I played an excerpt from their song on my phone and pretty soon a crest came down to investigate.
 As it flicked onto a lower branch I immediately saw the lovely golden shoulder patch and the striking eye stripe and supercilium.